The Anki v3 Scheduler

 Burying

-When burying is enabled, cards are now excluded from the queues at the start of a study session.
-Previously if you had 10 forward and 10 reverse cards, the counts would start at 20 and jump down as you review, but now they'll start directly at 10.
-The actual burying still happens as you review cards.
+When burying is enabled, cards are now excluded from the card counts at the start of a study session.
+Previously if you had 10 forward and 10 reversed cards, the counts would start at 20 and jump down as you review, but with v3 they'll start directly at 10.

-Because exclusion is done when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
-The overview screen will point out the number of cards that will be buried.
+Because siblings are skipped when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
+The overview screen will point out the number of cards that were waiting but have been skipped.

-Learning cards that cross a day boundary can now be buried like reviews and new cards, and there is a new option available that controls whether they should be buried or not.
+Learning cards that cross a day boundary ("interday learning cards") can be buried like review and new cards.

 Fuzz

-The small random delay added to reviews is now reflected on the answer buttons, instead of only being applied when answering.
+The small random delay added to intervals is reflected on the answer buttons, instead of only being applied when answering.

 Interday learning

-Interday (1+ day) learning cards are now subject to the review limit.
-When determining what fits within the limit, Anki fetches interday learning cards first, then reviews, and finally new cards.
+Interday learning cards are now subject to the review limit.
+When determining what fits within the limit, Anki gathers interday learning cards first, then review cards, and finally new cards.

 Filtered decks